Related publications

 Moneywise

-You can’t switch water supplier, but there may be other ways to make savings.
+You cannot switch water supplier, but there may be other ways you can make savings.
 If you’re on a low income, you may be able to get help to pay your bills.

-If you’re renting, you still have the right to apply for a meter, as long as your tenancy is for six months or longer.
+If you’re renting, you have the right to apply for a meter as long as your tenancy is for six months or longer.
 You may need to ask your landlord’s permission before applying for a meter.

 Meters are installed free of charge and you usually have the option to switch back within a year if you change your mind.

-If you apply for a water meter but the water company can’t install one, you can ask for an assessed charge bill.
+If you apply for a water meter but the water company cannot install one, they must offer you an assessed charge bill.
 This takes into account the number of people in the house or the type of property and could save you money.
-You can only ask for assessed charges if you apply for a water meter first.
+You can only get assessed charges if you apply for a water meter first.

-Scottish Water will provide a standard meter for free but, if you're the home owner, you'll have to pay all the costs associated with installing it.
-Bear in mind that once it's installed, it can't be removed.
+Scottish Water will provide a standard meter for free but, if you're the homeowner, you'll have to pay the cost of fitting it.
+Once it's installed, it cannot be removed.
 If you’re renting, you should ask your landlord for permission.

-Be aware that if you're getting a reduction on your water and sewerage bill through Council Tax Reduction, you won't be able to keep getting this if you have a water meter.
-Citizen's Advice Scotland and Scottish Water have more information on whether a water meter is right for you.
+Be aware that if you're getting a reduction on your water and sewerage bill through Council Tax Reduction, you will not be able to keep getting this if you have a meter.
+Citizen's Advice Scotland have more information on whether a water meter is right for you.

 In England and Wales, WaterSure schemes can cap the amount you have to pay for your water bill if you’re on certain benefits and need to use a lot of water.

 Contact your water company to find out how to apply for the WaterSure scheme.
-You can find more information on the Citizens Advice website or contact our Helpline for advice.
+You can find more information about WaterSure on the Citizens Advice website or contact our Helpline for advice.

 You may also want to join the Priority Services Register if you need extra help with your water services.
-You can find more information on the Ofwat website.
+Visit Ofwat for more information.
 Contact our Helpline if you need advice or support with registering.

 Saving water is good for the environment and, if you’re on a meter, these water-saving tips could help cut your bills.
 Even if you’re not on a water meter, using less hot water could bring down your energy bills.